tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 repository and distribute a binary module which would connect to TensorFlow at runtime through a stable application binary interface (ABI).

-The new TensorFlow stack, composed of [TFRT](https://blog.tensorflow.org/2020/04/tfrt-new-tensorflow-runtime.html) and [MLIR](https://www.tensorflow.org/mlir), is designed with this in mind.
+The new TensorFlow stack, based on [TFRT](https://blog.tensorflow.org/2020/04/tfrt-new-tensorflow-runtime.html) and [MLIR](https://www.tensorflow.org/mlir), is designed with this in mind.
 However, it is still in an active development phase and is not ready for third-party